 While anyone can develop plaque and tartar, some may not experience periodontal disease symptoms.
 Others are at greater risk for painful symptoms.
 You’re at risk if you:

 Research suggests the periodontal disease may be linked to respiratory disease, coronary disease, or strokes.
 At the very least, untreated periodontitis leads to tooth loss, infections, and other oral health issues.

 Stamford Dental Arts is one of the kindest office I have been to in CT, The doctors are so Passionate and the staffs are very friendly.
 I have to mention the Receptionist Sophia who is one of the most Pleasant person i mer this year.
 I’m so glad I have found a great dentist and will go beyond to Recommend Stamford Dental Arts to my family and friends.

 Your treatment recommendation depends on the stage of your periodontal disease.
 As gum disease progresses, it falls into one of four stages:

 If you and your dentist opt for a deep cleaning or surgical intervention, you can expect a painless procedure, since they offer sedation dentistry techniques.
 But you may experience some irritation and discomfort for a few days.
 These symptoms usually disappear within a week, after which you’ll notice a reduction in your symptoms.
 Continue oral health care to keep periodontal disease from recurring.
-Contact your Stamford dentist today regarding your periodontal disease treatment options.
+Contact our leading dentist today regarding your periodontal disease treatment options.

 Date & Time That Works For You